Authorities: Victim of car burglary tracks down, shoots theft suspect

-Authorities charged a man Wednesday in a shooting in Minneapolis' Hawthorne neighborhood earlier this week, after they say he tracked down and shot the man be believed had stolen his vehicle.
+Authorities charged a man Wednesday in a shooting in Minneapolis' Hawthorne neighborhood earlier this week, after they say he tracked down and shot the man he believed had stolen his vehicle.

-According to a criminal complaint filed in Hennepin County District Court, Christopher Kilburn, 45, faces a charge of second-degree assault in the shooting, which occurred Tuesday in the area of N. Dupont and Lowry avenues.
-Officers were summoned about 7:50 a.m. to the area after reports of a single gunshot and found Kilburn standing over the shooting victim, holding onto the other man's pants and belt.
-The other man, who was laying facedown on the sidewalk, had a large gash to the right side of his head and a gunshot wound to his right hand, the complaint says.
+According to a criminal complaint filed in Hennepin County District court, Christopher Kilburn, 45, faces a charge of second-degree assault in the shooting, which occurred Tuesday in the area of N. Dupont and Lowry avenues.
+Officers were called about 7:50 a.m. to the area after reports of a single gunshot and found Kilburn standing over the shooting victim, holding onto the other man's pants and belt.
+The other man, who was lying facedown on the sidewalk, had a large gash to the right side of his head and a gunshot wound to his right hand, the complaint says.

 Kilburn, the complaint says, raised his hand when police asked which of the two men had a gun; officers found a handgun tucked into his waistband.

-The case is being investigated by a special agent from the state Bureau of Criminal Apprehension.
+A special agent from the state Bureau of Criminal Apprehension is investigating the case.

-Kilburn remained in custody Wednesday, with an expected initial court appearance set for Thursday.
+Kilburn remained in custody Wednesday, with an expected initial court appearance Thursday.
 No attorney is listed for Kilburn in court records.

 Libor Jany • 612-673-4064 Twitter: @StribJany